 As the English poet John Milton said: Prudence is the virtue by which we discern what is proper to do under various circumstances in time and place.
 For more information or to have a financial adviser call you, send an email to Carrick Wealth at firstname.lastname@example.org.

 Carrick Wealth is a registered South African financial services provider specialising in South African and international financial planning.
 Carrick is also licensed in Zimbabwe and Botswana, and holds three global licences in Mauritius.
 Carrick at all times maintains its independence with regard to product providers and asset managers, and provides bespoke risk assessment, financial planning and other services to high net worth individuals (HNWI).
-Through partnerships with industry leaders in the fields of foreign exchange, tax, international property, offshore bank accounts, trusts, wills and estate planning, Carrick is able to provide the highest levels of service for your financial planning and investment requirements, both offshore and domestic.
+Through partnerships with industry leaders in the fields of foreign exchange, tax, international property, retirement planning, offshore bank accounts, trusts, wills and estate planning, Carrick is able to provide the highest levels of service for your financial planning and investment requirements, both offshore and domestic.